Secure RAG & LLM Platform Services

 -

-We design the target architecture for retrieval-augmented generation systems, including knowledge ingestion, chunking, embeddings, vector storage, retrieval logic, prompt construction, model interaction, response handling, logging, and monitoring.
+We design the target architecture for retrieval-augmented generation systems, including knowledge ingestion, retrieval logic, prompt construction, model interaction, response handling, logging, and monitoring.
 The output is a platform blueprint that technical teams can build from and leadership can govern.

 -